Skip to main content

 The current integration is intentionally narrow.
 That is by design.

-Project scoping is enforced before tools run.
+Project scoping is enforced before any tool runs.

 Keys can be rotated or revoked from Profile > Agent Keys.